6 key insights from the Enhesa Chemicals Management and Sustainability Survey

 • The most important goal for companies’ chemicals management and sustainability efforts is to remain compliant.

-• Three-in-four companies highlight not staying up to date with regulations as a risk, with one-in-four flagging it as a high risk.
+• Three-in-four companies managing chemicals highlight not staying up to date with regulations as a risk, with one-in-four flagging it as a high risk.

 • Nearly half believe their companies are at risk of non-compliance.

-• Chemical restrictions are a significant part of staying compliant.
+• Chemical restrictions are a significant part of staying compliant with chemical regulation.

 2. External sources of pressure have the strongest influence